cfw-guide/dsi.cfw.guide/_pages/en_US/file-extensions-(windows).md

 {% include toc title="Table of Contents" %}

-This is an add-on section for disabling Windows's default behavior of hiding file extensions.

-This will make it easier for you to find the referenced files in the rest of this guide.
+This is an add-on section for disabling Windows's default behavior of hiding file extensions, which will make finding referenced files in the guide much easier for you.

 ### Instructions
 #### Windows 10 / 8.1 / 8